 If you receive a Board remand, the most important thing to do is to carefully review the last part of the Board decision, which has the instructions for the remand.
 These instructions can be found following the Board’s statement:

 “The matters are REMANDED for the following action:”

-The item(s) listed are the actions that the regional office will need to do on the claim.
+The item(s) listed are the actions the regional office will need to take on the claim.

-Unfortunately, the VA has no choice but to comply with Board remand instructions.
-This can seem unfair in many circumstances where you have already spent a great deal of time and effort complying with other VA instructions and developing your claim.
-However, if the Board in its instructions requires additional development, such as an exam or medical opinion it is important the VA comply and you participate or your claim will be denied.
+Unfortunately, the VA has no choice but to comply with the Board’s remand instructions.
+This can seem unfair in many circumstances where you have already spent much time and effort complying with other VA instructions and developing your claim.
+However, if the Board, in its instructions, requires additional development, such as an exam or medical opinion, the VA must comply, and you participate, or your claim will be denied.

 Typical remand instructions involve medical or factual evidence development.
 For example, the remand instructions may call for the scheduling of another VA examination (“C&P Exam”).
-If that is the case, there is nothing you, the veteran, need to do on his/her own.
-VA staff who also receive the Board decision, or the outsourced examiners office, will contact you by phone or mail to give notice of the date, time and place of the medical appointment.
+If that is the case, there is nothing you, the veteran, need to do on your own.
+VA staff who receive the Board decision, or the outsourced examiner’s office, will contact you by phone or mail to give notice of the medical appointment date, time, and place.

-The Board may also instruct the regional office to obtain the veteran’s outstanding medical treatment records, which the VA previously neglected to get.
-For a PTSD claim, the Board may tell the regional office to advise the veteran to obtain buddy statements or other information to corroborate his/her alleged in-service stressor(s).
+The Board may also instruct the regional office to obtain the veteran’s outstanding medical treatment records, which the VA previously neglected.
+For a PTSD claim, the Board may tell the regional office to advise the veteran to obtain buddy statements or other information to corroborate their alleged in-service stressor(s).

 Is there anything I can do during the remand process?

 Most of the time, the local regional office is responsible for carrying out the Board remand instructions.